Guys: Romantic? Or Just Want One Thing?

 In the cross-current of guys wanting just one thing and guys caring for and loving girls, romance seems to be winning.

-Posted on September 16, 2013, in men, objectification, pornography, psychology, relationships, sex, women and tagged men, objectification, pornography, psychology, relationships, sex, women.
+Posted on September 16, 2013, in men, objectification, pornography, psychology, relationships, sex and sexuality, women and tagged men, objectification, pornography, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
 26 Comments.